-Protection of Local Green Space
+Policy HPE3 Protection of Local Green Space

-- A. Proposals for development which would result in the loss of the identified Local Green Spaces within this plan (Map 13.2 and Table 13.2) will not be supported. - B. The identified Local Green Spaces are: - i.
+Proposals for development which would result in the loss of the identified Local Green Spaces within this plan will not be permitted.
+The identified areas are:

+- i.
 The Green; - ii.
 The Duck Pond; - iii.
 Community Park (former Dannatt's Quarry); and - iv.
 Community Land between Stone Path development and Hatfield Place.